Is Daylight suitable for you?

 Daylight is not a replacement or substitute for other medical or mental health treatment.

 Daylight is not a replacement for other medical or mental health care and should not be solely or primarily relied upon to treat psychiatric conditions.
 Do not disregard professional medical advice or delay seeking care because of information you encounter within Daylight.
-We do not advise making any changes to your current mental health treatment (e.g., changes to therapy or medication) before or while using Daylight without the consultation of your doctor.
+We do not advise making any changes to your current mental health treatment (e.g., changes to therapy or medication) before or while using Daylight without the consultation of a healthcare professional.
 If you are currently taking antidepressant medication for mood or anxiety disorders, there is no need to make any changes prior to using Daylight.
 Research has shown that these medications do not compromise the potential benefit of the CBT techniques that Daylight is based on5.
 There is some evidence that regular use of anti-anxiety medications classified as benzodiazepines (e.g., Xanax, Klonopin, Valium) can dampen the experience of emotions and interfere with memory, both of which research suggests may render CBT techniques less effective6.
-Please be aware, however, that abrupt discontinuation or tapering (i.e., suddenly stopping or decreasing the amount taken) of these medications requires extreme caution, and should never be done without the aid of a doctor.
-Always seek advice from your doctor before making any changes to your current treatments.
-We strongly recommend that you consult a doctor if at any time you are concerned about your physical or mental health.
+Please be aware, however, that abrupt discontinuation or tapering (i.e., suddenly stopping or decreasing the amount taken) of these medications requires extreme caution, and should never be done without the aid of a healthcare professional.
+Always seek advice from a healthcare professional before making any changes to your current treatments.
+We strongly recommend that you consult a healthcare professional if at any time you are concerned about your physical or mental health.

 Daylight is not intended for crisis support